digitalbricklayer/techteapotcom/src/content/posts/a-weee-farce.md

 Over the last couple of years we've donated around £2,000 in order to be Waste Electrical and Electronic Equipment (WEEE) registered.

-In the same period how much toxic electrical waste have we saved from landfill? <strong><em>None</em></strong>.
+In the same period how much toxic electrical waste have we saved from landfill? *None*.
 Not a single solitary chip or board.

 Why don't we all just admit it: WEEE is just another tax and a dumb tax at that.